carnivorousdev/Omnifood-/README.md

 - **White Labelling and URL Redirection**: We provide white labelling options for key URLs, such as authentication URLs and the index URL.
 Additionally, there are forceful redirections to prevent users from accessing inappropriate URLs based on their login status.

 - **Secure Data Storage**: All data, including user information and recipes, is stored in Firebase Database and Storage.
-Our platform implements strict security rules to protect data and restrict access to verified email addresses only.
+This web-app implements strict security rules to protect data and restrict access to verified email addresses only.

 - **SEO Optimization**: We have optimized our platform for search engines by adding URL prefixes and domain properties verified through Google Search Console.
 We have also ensured high performance by using PageSpeed Insights.